 TotalAV’s system tune-up features help clear out junk files and speed up computer performance.
 In my tests, I found the system tune-up to be one of the best PC optimizers of any antivirus software I’ve tested, providing more options than both Norton and McAfee.

 System Tune-Up includes the following tools:

 - Application Uninstaller.

 - Duplicate File Finder.

-The Startup Manager feature lets you control what applications you want to automatically run when you boot your computer.
-While the Windows operating system includes an almost identical feature with a similar interface, it’s buried deep in the Control Panel — I appreciate that TotalAV offers this feature in an easy-to-access location and is easy to use, functional, and works exactly as intended.
+The Startup Manager feature lets you control which applications you want to automatically run when you boot your computer.
+While the Windows operating system includes an almost identical feature with a similar interface, it’s buried deep in the Control Panel — I appreciate that TotalAV offers this feature in an easy-to-access location and that it’s easy to use, functional, and works exactly as intended.

 The Browser Cleanup tool helps you keep your online activity private.
 Your browsers store cookies that can track your behavior and sell your personal information — but with TotalAV, you can clear all your cookies at once.

 TotalAV’s Duplicate File Finder can find and delete duplicate files that take up unnecessary space — Windows’s standard Disk Cleanup application doesn’t have this function.